 Low 0.50% standard cash back earn rate

 The BMO Cashback Mastercard stands out for its 3% earning rate for grocery purchases, which is very high for a no fee credit card.
-New cardholders also benefit from an attractive welcome offer of 5% cash back for the first three months, and a 0.99% introductory APR on balance transfers (a 2% fee applies).
+New cardholders also benefit from an attractive welcome offer of 5% cash back for the first three months, and a 0.99% introductory APR on balance transfers for 9 months (a 2% fee applies).
 Beyond these features, the card’s benefits are limited.
 For example, there is no travel insurance coverage, and the standard cash back rate is only 0.50%.

 Annual Fee: $0